 The Center for Nonverbal Studies has a fascinating webpage called The Nonverbal Dictionary of Gestures, Signs, and Body Language Cues.
 While coaching teams, I recently began to intentionally look for many of these gestures and it is interesting to see how often these gestures and cues reveal what people would really want to say or what they are feeling.

-From the perspective of a Scrum Master or Agile Project Manager, understanding what is really being communicated on their teams is a crucial element of their role.
+From the perspective of a Scrum Master, understanding what is really being communicated on their teams is a crucial element of their role.
 When people leave things unsaid or unresolved, small cracks in team relationships will begin to widen into chasms.

 When nonverbal cues are noticed, a Scrum Master should be triggered to ask an appropriate probing or open-ended question.
 Nothing to call out the gesture directly but to prompt the person to re-engage with the team or with another individual.
 If emotions are high, this re-engagement may need to occur at a time in the future.